LuoYu-uwu/tp/docs/UserGuide.md

 ## Grocery management mode

 ### Adding a new grocery: `add`
-Adds a grocery.
+Adds a grocery and any desired additional details.

 Format: `add GROCERY`

-* `Grocery` must be a valid String.
+* `GROCERY` must be a valid String.

-Example of usage:

-`add milk`

-&nbsp;
-### Setting the expiration date of a grocery: `exp`
-Sets the expiration date of a grocery.

-Format: `exp GROCERY d/EXPIRATION_DATE`

-* `EXPIRATION_DATE` must be a in yyyy-MM-dd format.
+* After executing `add GROCERY`, GiT will ask if the user wishes to include additional details.
+  * If so, the user has to enter the numbers corresponding to the details they wish to add.
+  * Multiple numbers can be entered in any order and spaces between numbers are ignored.
+  * Details are prompted for in the order their numbers are entered.
+  * If `8` is entered, another menu explaining what each detail means will always be displayed first.
+  * Invalid values are ignored.
+  * This step can be skipped by inputting nothing.
+* Any details not included here can be edited using other commands in the future.

-Example of usage:
+Example of usage :

-`exp milk d/2024-07-20`

-&nbsp;
-### Adding Details to a Grocery: Extended Options
-After executing add GROCERY, you will see:
 ```
+>> add milk

-Do you want to include the following details?
+Before adding milk, do you want to include the following details?
 1. Category
 2. Amount
 3. Location